sweet-tooth-clojure/describe/README.md

 add a description, `[:username [::username-empty]]`, to a set of descriptions.
 A description is a vector of two elements, an identifier (`:username`) and details (`[::username-empty]`).
-The details are specified with the `:dscr` key of the describer.
+The details are specified with the `:dscr` key of the rule.

 ### `:pred`, `:args`, and `:dscr`

 Above I said that `:args` is "a vector of functions that supply arguments to the predicate function."
-In the previous example, you applied a describer to the map `{:username "hurmp"}`.
-The describer's predicate function was `empty?`, and the `:args` vector contained `:username`.
+In the previous example, you applied a rule to the map `{:username "hurmp"}`.
+The rule's predicate function was `empty?`, and the `:args` vector contained `:username`.
 This specifies, "call `:username` as a function on the value being described, `{:username "hurmp"}`.
 Pass the return value,